esigler/lita-locker/README.md

-lock web 30m            - Make something unavailable to others for 30 minutes unlock web              - Make something available to others locker reserve web      - Make yourself the next owner of something after it is unlocked locker status           - Show what is and isn't available
+lock web 30m            - Make something unavailable to others for 30 minutes unlock web              - Make something available to others locker reserve web      - Make yourself the next owner of something after it is unlocked locker status web       - Show the current state of web
 ```

 ### Locking, Unlocking, State